Ron Hextall: New York Islanders (1993–1994)

 The break, and challenge, that Hextall was afforded by McLennan's call-up helped him to recover his form, and in February, he made consecutive shutouts against the Ottawa Senators and Washington Capitals.
 He recorded another shutout in his next home game, against the Flyers, and was shortly thereafter named as the NHL's player of the week.
 During the regular season with the Islanders, Hextall recorded a career-best five shutouts, and a GAA of 3.08, the best since his rookie year.
 Maloney described Hextall's time with the team as having "a slow start and a disastrous finish".
 The Islanders reached the playoffs, but were swept 4–0 by their rivals, the New York Rangers.
 Hextall played three of the four games, conceding 16 goals for a GAA of 6.08, the worst average of his NHL career by some distance.
 After the season had concluded, Maloney said that he believed that only two Islanders players had distinguished themselves during the 1993–94 season, with one of those being Jamie McLennan.
 He also praised Hextall's play during his long sequence of starts, but five months later, Maloney traded Hextall back to Philadelphia.
-He described the move as being two-pronged: it would appease the fans and prevent the derisory calls when the team were struggling, and it would give McLennan a chance to establish himself as the number-one goaltender.
-Hextall, along with a sixth round draft pick was traded to the Flyers in return for goaltender Tommy Söderström on September 22, 1994.
+He described the move as being two-pronged: it would appease the fans and prevent the derisory calls when the team was struggling, and it would give McLennan a chance to establish himself as the number-one goaltender.
+Hextall was traded with a sixth-round draft pick to the Flyers for goaltender Tommy Söderström on September 22, 1994.

-Return to Philadelphia
+Return to Philadelphia (1994–1999)

 In the 1994–95 season, his first season back in Philadelphia, Hextall played 31 games and recorded his lowest GAA in a season to that point, 2.89.
 The Flyers reached the playoffs for the first time in six years.
 After defeating the Buffalo Sabres in the first round, the Flyers faced the New York Rangers in the second.
 Following the Rangers sweep of the Islanders the previous season, the Rangers' fans chanted "We Want Hex-tall!" during their game-six victory in the first round.
 The Flyers' coach, Terry Murray dismissed the chants, stating that "emotionally he's really under control."
 The New York Times supported this belief, claiming that "this isn't the same Ron Hextall they remember so fondly".
 The Flyers won the first two games of the series, and at Madison Square Garden, Hextall had a quiet game in which he even acted as a calming influence to teammates Kevin Haller and Dmitri Yushkevich, a turnaround from the aggressiveness he had displayed earlier in his career.
 The Flyers swept the Rangers 4–0 and advanced to the Conference Final against the New Jersey Devils, to whom they lost 4–2.
 Hextall's statistics in the playoffs were his best since his rookie year: he recorded ten wins with a GAA of 2.81.